 About 0.3% of babies may have a port-wine stain, which means 1 in every 300 newborns may have a port-wine stain.
 This ratio concludes that port-wine stain is a common occurrence.
 They are not slanted towards any gender and may occur in boys and girls proportionally.

-A port-wine stain can occur on any area of the skin.
-Mostly they occur on the face and neck.
-Commonly it is detected on one side of the body or appear irregular.
+A port-wine stain can occur on any area of the skin, although they mostly occur on the face and neck.
+It is commonly detected on one side of the body and appear irregular.
 It is rare that it would occur on both sides of the body or is spread evenly across the body.

 A port-wine stain looks very similar to vascular birthmarks, also known as strawberry marks.
 Initially, this mark is thin.
 It may be negligibly small that its presence is unknown.
 However, with time, these marks may grow in proportion to the child’s growth.
 And when they develop as a lump, young adults become conscious of their personalities.

-Port-wine stains on babies are mostly red or pink, but there are other symptom and signs too that spread awareness of its uniqueness:
+Port-wine stains on babies are mostly red or pink, but there are other symptoms and signs, too, that can help you identify them:

 - These stains are not hereditary or may not occur because of some pregnancy development or a certain deficiency.
 A port-wine stain is random and is present by birth.